Books That Bring Melbourne to Life: 24 Reads

 A Difficult Young Man by Martin Boyd

-“A Difficult Young Man” by Martin Boyd is part of the Langton series, which follows the lives of an upper-class Australian family.
-The story focuses on Dominic Langton, a charismatic and restless figure who defies the expectations of his family and society.
+“A Difficult Young Man” is part of Martin Boyd’s Langton series.
+This series follows an upper-class Australian family.
+The story focuses on Dominic Langton.
+He is a charismatic but restless individual who constantly challenges his family’s expectations and societal norms.

-Set in early 20th-century Melbourne, the novel explores family tensions and social values as seen through Dominic’s bold decisions and his relationships with those around him.
+The novel unfolds in early 20th-century Melbourne.
+It explores family tensions and social values through Dominic’s bold choices and relationships.

 19. 19